Menopause and contraception in your 40s and 50s

 The pill, patch or vaginal ring can be used in eligible women under 50 as an alternative to HRT for relief of menopausal symptoms and prevention of bone mineral density loss, as they replace the oestrogen that is no longer produced after menopause.
 The loss of ‘bone mineral density’ is a concern as it increases the risk of fractures and bone pain.

-The Mirena coil has been licensed to provide endometrial protection alongside oestrogen HRT as it releases progestogen.
-We mentioned earlier that extended use of hormonal coil (e.g. Mirena) until age 55 is supported if inserted at 45 years or older for contraception purposes; however, if it is being used as the progestogen component of HRT, it must be changed every 5 years in order for the progestogen dose to remain high enough to protect the womb lining.
+The Mirena coil has been licensed to protect the womb alongside oestrogen HRT as it releases progestogen.
+If a hormonal coil is being used as the progestogen component of HRT, it must be changed every 5 years in order for the progestogen dose to remain high enough to protect the womb lining.
+The Levosert and Benliexa brands can also be used as part of HRT.

 What about other methods of contraception?